symbol-systems/iq/iq-docs/docs/BUILD.md

 8. **API Platform:**

-`mvn compile quarkus:dev -pl iq-run-apis -am`
+`mvn compile quarkus:dev -pl iq-apis -am`
 - Run the Quarkus in development mode for live coding and testing.